 There are unlimited reasons why you should study abroad while you are a student at GW!
-But some of the most valuable reasons are:
+But some of the most valuable reasons include:

 - Broadening your firsthand experience with other worldviews